The Community Resource Guide is our way of giving back to our loving and generous community. Here’s a quick overview of

 Future growth opportunities hinge on finding more collective approaches to social problems in the near term.
 Although there are many challenges, we are optimistic about our ability to meet them.
-A much stronger public safety net is in place today than fifty years ago, and local efforts are working to enhance the safety net’s ability to respond to need.
-Andersonians display compassion and commitment to charitable activities across more than 200 organizations to provide a strong foundation to strengthen our public and private efforts to address needs.
+A much stronger public safety net is in place today than fifty years ago, and local efforts are working to enhance the safety net’s ability to respond to needs.
+Andersonians display compassion and commitment to charitable activities across more than 200 organizations to provide a solid foundation to strengthen our public and private efforts to address needs.

 Printed for Ease of Delivery and Access